 A MUCH cheaper alternative is to use Sculpey or any kind of clay that you bake.
 Sculpey is waaaay easier to work with than Apoxie Sculpt, about 1/4 of the price, and acts like regular clay so you can actually sculpt!!
 The possibilities are endless.
 If you put a thin layer of Sculpey down first, then the rest of the clay sticks much better and you can create pretty much anything you want.

 However, that means you also have to bake the vinyl funko with the clay on it.
-Aaaand that’s not something I’m able to do right now with my health because that releases a lot of toxic fumes.
-But if you don’t mind that possibility and have a good ventilation system, then carry on with your awesome designs!
+I’m not really comfortable with the idea of those fumes, but if you don’t mind that and have a good ventilation then carry on with your awesome designs.

 A note on paints: